tylovejoy/enhanced-discord.py/docs/api.rst

         The system message denoting the message in the thread that is the one that started the thread's conversation topic.

         .. versionadded:: 2.0
+    .. attribute:: context_menu_command

+        The system message denoting that a message was sent in response to a context menu

+        .. versionadded:: 2.0